Dr Andrew Lindridge

 Marketing ethics encourages students’ to recognise marketing’s cultural, economic, political and social consequences.
 From a European perspective, marketing ethics is an important aspect of marketing.
 As future marketing managers, students should be able to articulate the consequences and rationale for their marketing decisions.
 In particular, marketing issues such as profit and market share versus public cost.
 One case study I encourage students to consider is The National Rifle Association of America (NRA).
 A pro-gun lobby who uses marketing to encourage children under 10 years old to become gun owners.
 (NRA achieves through marketing ‘pink’ coloured rifle for girls and for boys, a comic book with an animated talking gun).

 - Eager T, Lindridge AM.
 ‘David Bowie is different and I can be different too: Enacting difference across identities’.
-In: Consumer Culture Conference 2017.
-2017.
+In: Consumer Culture Theory Conference 2017.
+2017, Anaheim, CA, USA: UCI Paul Merage School of Business.

 - Khan A, Lindridge AM, Pusaksrikit T. Why some South Asian Muslims celebrate Christmas: Introducing 'Acculturation Trade-offs'.
-Journal of Business Research 2017, Epub ahead of print.
+Journal of Business Research 2018, 82, 290-299.

 - Siebert A, Lindridge AM, Simoes C, Gopaldas A. ‘Consumer Emotionology: Toward a Framework for Socio-Cultural Consumer Research on Emotion’.
 In: Association of Consumer Research Conference.
-2016.
+2016, Berlin, Germany.

 - Bhogal A, Lindridge AM.
 ‘Don’t freak, I’m sikh: embodiment, identity and social distancing Strategies of turbaned sikh males’.
 2016.